-BGCSA continually updates robust safety policies, programs and training for our staff and volunteers designed to promote child safety and protect young people from threats that are present in our society.
+BGCSA continually updates robust safety policies, programs and training for our staff and volunteers designed to promote child safety.
+These are in place to protect young people from threats that are present in our society.
 We implement layers of safety policies and guidelines to keep our kids safe including, criminal background checks of our Club staff, volunteers, and board members, annual safety assessments, staff training, and more.

 BGCSA staff and volunteers are all mandated reporters.
-We are required to report any critical incident/safety concern to local authorities immediately.
-We are also required to report any critical incident to Boys & Girls Clubs of America within 24 hours.
+We are required to report any critical incident or safety concern to local authorities immediately.
+BGCSA is also required to report any critical incident to Boys & Girls Clubs of America within 24 hours.

 We complete a safety assessment each year to ensure we continually make improvements to safety at our Clubs.

 Ongoing training and supervision of staff is critical.
 We participate in a wide variety of child safety training, such as seminars, conferences, webinars, and symposiums.
-We also engage leading third-party safety experts to provide guidance for our policies and approaches, including Praesidium, the National Center for Missing & Exploited Children, and the National Children’s Advocacy Center.
+We also engage leading third-party safety experts to provide guidance for our policies and approaches.
+These third parties include Praesidium, Boys & Girls Clubs of America, Spillett University, the National Center for Missing & Exploited Children, and the National Children’s Advocacy Center.

 Any employee interested in moving to another Boys & Girls Club is required to have a reference from the previous Club, even if the Clubs are within the same community.

 We comply with federal, state and local safety laws, including those impacting facilities and vehicles.

 Nationally, Boys & Girls Clubs of America works with leading experts in the areas of safety, security, and technology to develop state-of-the-art solutions for Clubs.
 Partners include: